influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.5/guides/live_leaderboard.md

     retention-policy = "autogen"
 ```

-With this configuration, Kapacitor listens on port `9100` for UDP packets in the [Line Protocol](/influxdb/v1.5/write_protocols/line_protocol_tutorial/) format.
+Using this configuration, Kapacitor will listen on port `9100` for UDP packets in [Line Protocol](/influxdb/v1.5/write_protocols/line_protocol_tutorial/) format.
-It will scope incoming data to be in the `game.autogen` database and retention policy.
+Incoming data will be scoped to be in the `game.autogen` database and retention policy.
 Restart Kapacitor so that the UDP listener service starts.

 Here is a simple bash script to generate random score data so we can test it without